Rhesus macaque: Reproduction

 Adult male macaques try to maximize their reproductive success by entering into sex with females both in and outside the breeding period.
 Females prefer to mate with males that are not familiar to them.
 Outsider males who are not members of the female's own troop are preferred over higher-ranking males.
 Outside of the consortship period, males and females return the prior behavior of not exhibiting preferential treatment or any special relationship.
 The breeding period can last up to eleven days, and a female usually mates with numerous males during that time.
-Male rhesus macaques have been observed to fight for access to sexually receptive females and they suffer more wounds during the mating season.
+Male rhesus macaques have been observed to fight for access to sexually receptive females, and they suffer more wounds during the mating season.
 Female macaques first breed when they are four years old and reach menopause at around twenty-five years of age.
 Male macaques generally play no role in raising the young but do have peaceful relationships with the offspring of their consort pairs.

-Manson and Parry found that free-ranging rhesus macaques avoid inbreeding.
-Adult females were never observed to copulate with males of their own matrilineage during their fertile periods.
+Free-ranging rhesus macaques avoid inbreeding; adult females were never observed to copulate with males of their own matrilineage during their fertile periods.

 Mothers with one or more immature daughters in addition to their infants are in contact with their infants less than those with no older immature daughters, because the mothers may pass the parenting responsibilities to their daughters.
 High-ranking mothers with older immature daughters also reject their infants significantly more than those without older daughters and tend to begin mating earlier in the mating season than expected based on their dates of parturition the preceding birth season.
 Infants farther from the center of the groups are more vulnerable to infanticide from outside groups.
 Some mothers abuse their infants, which is believed to be the result of controlling parenting styles.

-Primatologist Robert Goy discovered that adult Rhesus macaques will take care of an unrelated infant in captivity.
-A male Rhesus macaque will ignore an infant as long as a female Rhesus macaque is around.
-If a male Rhesus macaque is the only option for parental care, they will tend to an unrelated infant like a female would.
+Primatologist Robert Goy discovered that adult rhesus macaques will take care of an unrelated infant in captivity.
+A male rhesus macaque will ignore an infant as long as a female rhesus macaque is around.
+If a male rhesus macaque is the only option for parental care, they will tend to an unrelated infant as a female would.